kale-stew/kylieis.online/content/understanding-the-ts-compiler.md

    }
    ```

 2. Add a `tsconfig,json` to the test directory we've pointed to as a separate project.
-All referenced projects need to have the [`composite` flag](https://www.typescriptlang.org/docs/handbook/project-references.html#composite) enabled "to ensure TypeScript can quickly determine where to find the outputs of the referenced project" (@TODO - annotation?).
-Now we can isolate our react-specific flags to the
+All referenced projects need to have the [`composite` flag](https://www.typescriptlang.org/docs/handbook/project-references.html#composite) enabled "to ensure TypeScript can quickly determine where to find the outputs of the referenced project".
+Now we can isolate our react-specific flags to the following:

    ```js
    /* react-fast-compare/test/typescript/tsconfig.json */